 Any person, who, as an appointed representative, seeks to influence a municipal decision, must register and report.
 This includes any attorneys, accountants, or consultants.

 Lobbyists must register with the City Clerk within 30 days of their first lobbying activity, by filing a Statement of Registration in accordance with procedures set forth by that office.
-The online lobbyist registration form can be found here

 The is a $25.00 annual fee to be paid by the lobbyist for each entity he or she will represent.
 Lobbying registration fees are payable to the clerk at the time of registration.